 This is because your lender has worked out exactly how much you’ll need to spend on each repayment to pay off your loan in the term you’ve agreed to.
 The result of these calculations is called an amortisation schedule.
 The schedule shows how much of your payments go towards interest and how much goes towards principal payments and this will show that the amount that goes towards paying off the principal gets bigger as the years go on and does so at a faster rate.

 Why do we pay interest?

 A lender is a business, and like any other business it wants to make a profit.
 The interest you pay is part of their profit.

 To answer why the interest we pay fluctuates we first need to know where lenders get the money they lend from.

+When you apply for a loan, your lender will source funds for you from a range of places.
 According to the Reserve Bank of Australia (RBA) almost half of this now comes from the domestic market.
 This means some of your loan money will be made up of funds taken from other Australian’s savings and term deposit accounts.